cfpb/source-code-policy/policy.md

 **Note:** This is currently a **draft**, **pre-decisional** document.
 It is **not finalized** for 18F.

 [18F](https://18f.gsa.gov), a digital services delivery team within the [General Services Administration](http://gsa.gov), develops in-house digital solutions to help agencies meet the needs of the citizens and businesses it serves.
-This requires flexibility in how we code, with a focus on lowering costs for the American people, while improving their interactions with the U.S. government.
+This requires flexibility in how we code, with a focus on lowering costs for the American people, while improving their interactions with the U.S. Government.

 The default position of 18F when working on new projects is to:

-1. Use Free and Open Source Software (FOSS) <1><sup><a href="#fn1" id="ref1">1</a></sup> in our projects and to contribute back to the open source community;
+1. Use Free and Open Source Software (FOSS) <1><sup><a href="#fn1" id="ref1">1</a></sup> in our projects and contribute back to the open source community.
-2. Create an environment where any project can be developed in the open; and
+2. Create an environment where any project can be developed in the open.
 3. Publish all source code created or modified by 18F publicly.

 ## Benefits